DTUAqua-ObsTek/bluerov2/documentation/TUTORIAL-02.md

 `/bluerov2/mavros/imu/data` and `/bluerov2/mavros/imu/raw` which provide
 orientation, rotational velocity and acceleration measurements in filtered form and raw sensor form respectively.
-You should also see topics prepended with `/vrpn`.
-These topics contain pose estimates of rigid body constellations detected within the OptiTrack system.
-The rigid body asset we are interested in is `/vrpn/galatheatower/pose`.
-This will provide absolute position estimates as well as a rotation from the optitrack reference frame to the vehicle's body frame.
+You should also see the `/bluerov2/mavros/mocap/pose` topic.
+This topic contains pose estimates of rigid body constellations detected within the OptiTrack system.
+This will provide absolute position estimates as well as a rotation from the optitrack reference frame, `bluerov2/map` to the vehicle's body frame (oriented ENU to FLU).
 These measurements (and derivatives / integrals), will compose the state measurements of the vehicle motion in Surge, Sway, Heave, Roll, Pitch & Yaw, in acceleration, velocity and position.